top of page

 Re-hydrating at the end of each day is crucial in order to replace this fluid and prevent this friction between vertebral discs.

-How Dehydration Can Cause Back Pain
+How Can Dehydration Cause Back Pain?

 Dehydration can make low back pain worse